piewell/astro-starter/README.md

 # Astro Starter Template

-A simple starter template with Astro & TailwindCSS.
+A simple starter template with Astro, TailwindCSS, and Typescript.

+Includes:

+- Eslint and Stylelint, for finding and fixing issues 🛠️
+- Depcheck, to keep your deps in check 👀
+- Prettier, to tidy things up 🧹

 ## 🚀 Project Structure